Vogeltak/maxcrone.org/content/fiction/2023-09-29-dark-historians.md

 Several of Genoa's Doges in a row started shrinking the Republic's public debt, thereby severaly limiting the banker's liquidity.
 These state bonds had garnered so much trust that they served as collateral for lending themselves.
 This had allowed the Genovese bankers to practically create money from thin air.
-The Doges had stopped borrowing money and were repaying all of their maturing bonds.
+But the Doges stopped borrowing money and were repaying all of their maturing bonds.
 The lifeblood of the financial power of Genoa dried up.
 No one realized the importance of this sufficiently until it was too late.
 Not much later, Genoa was incapable of defending even itself, and was conquered to be part of Napoleon's empire.

 A few years after the first world war, the German Republic and Soviet Russia were weak.
-Germany was struggling under post-war reparations it was due, and Lenin had just established a communist state that desperately needed some peacetime to build itself up.
+Germany was struggling under post-war reparations it owed, and Lenin had just established a communist state that desperately needed some peacetime to build itself up.
 There was a large convention in Genoa with European powers.
 The British prime minister was worried that punishing Germany now would destabilize Europe only further in the future.
 The new French president just wished to torment their eternal enemy more.